 Luxury cruise line Mundy Cruising announced a 357-day world cruise itinerary that will hit all 7 continents.
 Passengers won’t spend the whole time on one ship as the itinerary will incorporate several of the most luxurious cruise ships in the world, including 264-passenger Le Soleal (part of Ponant fleet) and 1,258-berth ms Maasdam (operated by Holland America).

-The remaining 263 days are broken up by continents with short breaks (ranging from 13 to 39 days).
+During this first leg are visited Machu Picchu, Nazca Lines, Rio De Janeiro, Amazon River.
+The remaining 263 days are broken up by continents with short segments (ranging from 13 to 39 days).

 After South America, the cruise heads to Athens on Nautica through the Mediterranean Sea, Baltic Sea and North Atlantic.
 Highlights include Amalfi Coast, St Petersburg Russia, Greenland.

 Follows the circumnavigation of Australia from Sydney to Melbourne (October 21, 2017) on ms Maasdam.
 Highlights include Great Barrier Reef, Kangaroo Island, Komodo Island.

 Next is Africa and Indian Ocean on Silver Spirit (Dubai to Cape Town).
 Highlights include Madagascar, Maldives, Seychelles, Kerala, Muscat.